nbeaver/why-linux-is-better/why-linux-is-better.rst

 but is much less efficient.

 In addition, using GUIs for configuration makes user support and documentation significantly more time-consuming.
-Text is easier to store, transmit, and search for than screenshots or notations like Tools -> Options -> General Options -> ...
+Text is easier to automate, store, transmit, and search for than screenshots or ad-hoc notations like Tools -> Options -> General Options -> ...

 The emphasis on textuality also makes diagnosing problems easier.
 For example, want to see which displays you're connected to?
 Run ``xrandr``.